 It can range from mild and annoying discomforts like headaches, vomiting, nausea, or mood swing to severe ones, sometimes, life-threatening.
 But always keep in mind, there are ways to manage problems that arise during pregnancy.
 Thus, it is essential to keep in touch with your prenatal care provider, or a good gynecologist if you feel any concerns during pregnancy.

 Anemia is having less count of healthy red blood cells in the body.
 Treating it early can restore the numbers.
 The pregnant women having anemia may feel tired and weak.
-So, doctors prescribe iron and folic acid supplements to the women who are found deficiency in iron level and red blood cells.
+So, doctors prescribe iron and folic acid supplements to women who are found a deficiency in iron levels and red blood cells.

 Same way, too little fluid is also not a good sign of the pregnancy.
 Signs like birth defects, growth retardation or stillbirth can be assumed when a woman has too less fluid in her amniotic sac.